csalmeida/ruby-classes-and-modules/README.md

 ## Instances

 An instance is a single object that is created from a class definition.
-For example assigning a `String` to a variable is creating a new instance of the `String` class:
+For example, assigning a `String` to a variable is creating a new instance of the `String` class:

 ```ruby
 # classes/instances.rb